-Erring on the conservative side a Phase II assessment will be required following demolition of the existing structure in order to fully characterize soil quality and the extent of soil contamination.
-In order to ensure that potential impacts associated with excavation and grading are reduced to a less than significant level, Mitigation Measure HAZ-MM-1 requires a complete Phase II ESA to be performed to fully characterize the soils beneath the site following the demolition of the existing structure on-site and prior to the commencement of soil removal activities, and the implementation of all soil remediation and/or disposal recommendations containing contaminants above regulatory levels are found to exist, a detailed Soil Management Plan must be developed for review and approval by the City.
-This Plan will specify procedures for segregating contaminated materials and removing the contaminated materials from the site to proper disposal or remediation facilities in accordance with applicable regulations, thus ensuring that offsite migration of contaminated materials does not occur.
-The Project site does not directly discharge to the Los Angeles River (or any other water body) and potential soil contamination impacts on water bodies are less than significant for that reason as well.
+In order to ensure that potential impacts associated with excavation and grading are reduced to a less than significant level, Mitigation Measure HAZ-MM-1 requires a complete Phase II ESA to be performed to fully characterize the soils beneath the site following the demolition of the existing structure on-site and prior to the commencement of soil removal activities, and the implementation of all soil remediation and/or disposal recommendations contained within the complete Phase II report.
+With implementation of Mitigation Measure HAZ-MM-1, impacts from the Project would be less than significant.

-Mitigation Measure HAZ-MM-1 is being required as a cautionary step to ensure that the soil is remediated prior to construction of the Proposed Project.
-Any remediation work would be governed by established law and regulation, which provide the pertinent standards and thresholds to ensure that implementation of Mitigation Measure HAZ-MM-1 will reduce impacts below significance.
-To ensure compliance, the City has conditioned the grading permit on compliance with this mitigation.
-Thus, with implementation of Mitigation Measure HAZ-MM-1, all impacts related to soil contamination from the Project would be less than significant.
 Since Alternative 4 proposes to develop the same site, with incorporation of Mitigation Measure HAZ-MM-1, impacts would also be less than significant.

-For a complete discussion of the Project's impacts associated with soil contamination, see Section 4.F, Hazards and Hazardous Materials, of the Draft EIR, and Appendices I-1 and I-2 attached thereto.
+For a complete discussion of the Project's impacts associated with soil contamination, see Section 4.F, Hazards and Hazardous Materials, of the Draft EIR.
 For a complete discussion of Alternative 4's impacts, see Section 6, Alternatives, of the Draft EIR.
-See also Section 2, Responses to Comments, of the Final EIR.